bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/officehours.md

 | Fridays      |  x
 | Saturdays    |  x

-The default location for the LA office hours is the computer science lab, Searles 224.
-You should  have been given access to this rooom because you are enrolled in this class (if your ID does not open the room, please contact the CS & Math  coordinator, Sue Theberge, theberge at bowdoin dot  edu).
-Occasional changes to this schedule  will be posted on Slack, so please monitor Slack to be up to date.

 Laura's office hours:
 - still tbd

+Occasional changes to this schedule  will be posted on Slack, so please monitor Slack to be up to date.